xaas-cloud/opencloud/services/groupware/DEVELOPER.md

 ```

 The scripts default to using the user `alan` (with the password `demo`), which can be changed by setting the following environment variables:

 * `username`
 * `password`

 Your main swiss army knife tool will be `oc-gw` (mnemonic for "OpenCloud Groupware"), which

+* checks whether a container named `opencloud_full-opencloud-1` is running locally
+  * if so, whether it has basic auth enabled or not
-* always retrieves an access token from Keycloak, using the credentials defined in the environment variables `username` and `password` (defaulting to `adam`/`demo`), using the "Direct Access Grant" OIDC or "Resource Owner Password Credentials Grant" OAuth2 flow
+    * if yes, uses basic auth directly to authenticate against the OpenCloud Proxy service that ingresses for the OpenCloud Groupware backend, using the credentials defined in the environment variables `username` and `password` (defaulting to `alan`/`demo`)
-* and then use that JWT for Bearer authentication against the OpenCloud Groupware REST API
+    * if not, always retrieves a fresh access token from Keycloak, using the credentials defined in the environment variables `username` and `password` (defaulting to `alan`/`demo`), using the "Direct Access Grant" OIDC API of Keycloak and then use that JWT for Bearer authentication against the OpenCloud Groupware REST API
+  * if no such container is running locally, it assumes that the `opencloud` process is running from within an IDE, with its OpenCloud Proxy service listening on `https://localhost:9200`

 It will also save you some typing as whenever you use `//` for the URL, it will replace that by the Groupware REST API base URL, e.g.